nsidc/earthaccess/CONTRIBUTING.md

 - Run the unit tests successfully in your branch
 - Write the code to implement your new feature in a backwards compatible manner
 - Create at least one test that exercises your feature and run the test suite as you go
-    - Example: _TODO: Add a good example of a small PR with a feature and a test._

 ## Submitting your contribution